mudscode/mudscode/README.md

 - MongoDB & MySQL for databases
 - HTML & CSS for front-end design

-💡 I've built online shopping systems with my e-commerce API and connected people in digital spaces with my blog and social projects.
-I've also tackled coding challenges in competitions and hackathons.

 🌐 In the past, I've explored full-stack development with PHP and Laravel, building dynamic web applications.
 PHP and Laravel are the stepping stones in my coding journey.

 ## 🌱 Learning Goals

 Always eager to learn!
 My goal is to become a skilled backend developer.
 I've learned a lot from free resources online.

-Next, I plan to improve my backend skills and understand more about computer science.
-Stay tuned for more learning adventures!

 ## 🚀 Projects